Below is a list of frequently asked questions about Automattic Design.

 Teams organize their work in various ways to best suit their projects.
 Some teams employ agile methodologies, while others have developed their own custom approach.
 Roles on teams are equally varied based on team needs.

 Are designers working with data?
+Do they have access to dashboards?
 Do we have data analysts?

 How do designers work with the users regarding interviews and testing?
 Is it also async?
 Do we have a research team that supports Designers?

 Teams run user testing sessions with their preferred methodology and tools.
 Sometimes teams conduct 1:1 interviews, and sometimes they conduct surveys, or use other quantitative methods.

 The design organization does not currently employ a dedicated research team.
 We are considering expanding the team with a research squad.

 How do you share feedback?
 Do you have specific design crits or structured feedback sessions?

 Each team has its own rituals.
 For example, some teams have product focused design critiques (weekly) and team-level critiques (weekly).
 We also promote async feedback, where people can share work in progress on Slack or P2 to get additional feedback.

 In general, we have a very strong feedback culture where anyone can share their voice.
 In Design, we post iterations to P2 for our colleagues to provide feedback.
 The expectation is that you will give your teammates a fair amount of time, ideally within 24-48 hours, to review your work and provide feedback.
 There’s no expectation of receiving feedback immediately, as you would in a synchronous environment.
 The result is that feedback is meaningful and considered, not knee-jerk and reactive.

 Design careers and growth